-Note: If line 4e is more than zero and you enter an amount on line 4q. see the Note in the line 4g instructions next.
+Note: If line 4e is more than zero and you enter an amount on line 4g, see the Note in the line 4g instructions, later.

-Line 4a
+Line 4g

-In general, gualified dividends and net capital gain from the disposition of property held for investment are excluded from investment income.
+In general, qualified dividends and net capital gain from the disposition of property held for investment are excluded from investment income.
 But you can elect to include part or all of these amounts in investment income.